Startrex/medusa-chess/README.md

 # Medusa Chess

-A free Node.js interface tool for Bluetooth electronic boards and chess engines powered by the UCI protocol.
+Medusa is a free Node.js interface tool for Bluetooth electronic boards and chess engines powered by the UCI protocol.

 ## Description